department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/dental-care.md

 layout: page-breadcrumbs.html
 title: Dental Benefits for Veterans with Disabilities
 display_title: Dental Care
-description: Find out if you qualify for VA dental benefits.
-Learn more about this disability benefit from the VA dental benefits fact sheet.
+description: Find out if you can get VA dental benefits for disabled Veterans.
+If you have a service-connected disability or meet other qualifications, you may be able to get some or all of your dental care through VA.
 concurrence: incomplete
 source: http://www.benefits.va.gov/COMPENSATION/claims-special-dental.asp
 plainlanguage: 10-28-16 certified in compliance with the Plain Writing Act